Marvel's What If? show finally gets a release date – and a star-studded trailer

 Jeffrey Wright voices the Watcher, a notable Marvel figure from the comics who seems like a Rod Serling-style figure in this anthology.

 The trailer kicks off with a short Tony Stark sequence – though it's hard to tell if it's the real Robert Downey Jr playing the character, or a soundalike.
-We've asked Disney about that, and will update if we hear back.
+We've asked Disney about that, and will update if we hear back (update: it's a soundalike).
 Here's the trailer:

 Trollhunters writer AC Bradley is behind the series, along with director Bryan Andrews.
 The August 11 release date is a Wednesday – this matches Disney's schedule for Loki.